Rukeanu/SQL-8/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        |  SQL|

-Please for this task use the command line for PostgreSQL database (psql).
-You need to check how your changes will be published in the database for other database users.
+Please use the command line for PostgreSQL database (psql) for this task.
+You need to check how your changes will be published to the database for other database users.

-Actually, we need two active sessions (meaning 2 parallel sessions in the command lines).
+Actually, we need two active sessions (i.e. 2 parallel sessions in the command line).

 Please provide a proof that your parallel session can’t see your changes until you will make a `COMMIT`;

-Take a look at the steps below.
+See the steps below.

 **Session #1**
-- update of rating for “Pizza Hut” to 5 points in a transaction mode .
+- Update of rating for "Pizza Hut" to 5 points in a transaction mode.
-- check that you can see a changes in session #1
+- Check that you can see a changes in session #1.

 **Session #2**
-- check that you can’t see a changes in session #2
+- Check that you can’t see a changes in session #2.

 **Session #1**
-- publish your changes for all parallel sessions.
+- Publish your changes for all parallel sessions.

 **Session #2**
-- check that you can see a changes in session #2
+- Check that you can see a changes in session #2.

-So, take a look on example of my output for Session #2.
+So, take a look on example of our output for Session #2.

     pizza_db=> select * from pizzeria where name  = 'Pizza Hut';
     id |   name    | rating